BANKEX/digital-deal-contracts/smart-justice/README.md

 * revealing time = voting time + voting period (time to revealing)
 * close time = revealing time + revealing period (time to close)

-All time periods are defined in the BoardConfig and contract can be changed by its owner (admin).
+All time periods are defined in the BoardConfig and can be changed by its owner (admin).

 All times are saved for each case individually on opening, thus changing global setting doesn't change particular case timing.